themeteorchef/saas-stripe/saas-stripe-pt-2.md

 Our function, then, is designed to check our current customer's subscription status as well as the date their plan is set to end.
 Based on what we learn, we tell Iron Router either to keep rendering our route, or, to redirect to our `/billing/resubscribe` page (we'll cover this next).
 This should be fairly clear, however, we should make note of how the dating part works.
 The reason we check this is that when our customer cancels their subscription, we tell Stripe to do so _at period end_.

-In human speak, this means that although the customer's account has been marked as canceled, their subscription won't technically _end_ until the end of the current billing period (i.e. if I have a 30 day subscription and cancel on day 15, I still have 15 days left).
+In human speak, this means that although the customer's account has been marked as canceled, their subscription won't technically _end_ until the end of the current billing period (e.g. if I have a 30 day subscription and cancel on day 15, I still have 15 days left).
 Because we want our customers get the value they've paid for out of our app, we need to account for this fact.
-By checking the date in combination with the status, we can determine whether or not we've the _period end_ for their subscription, or if they're in the "canceled but not ended" window.
+By checking the date in combination with the status, we can determine whether or not we've hit the _period end_ for their subscription, or if they're in the "canceled but not ended" window.

 To run our hook, we simply call to Iron Router's `onBeforeAction` method, passing our `checkSubscription` function.
-We also pass an array of pages that we _don't_ want to run the hook (i.e. don't block the customer from viewing).
+We also pass an array of pages that we _don't_ want to run the hook (i.e. don't block the customer from viewing pages that will help them to get out of this block).
 Now, whenever Iron Router runs a route, it will hit this `onBeforeAction` and if we find the customer isn't subscribed, block them from the page they were trying to access.
 It's so [_evil_](http://youtu.be/3ld3imEfpZU?t=8s).

 Make sense?
 Killer!
 Let's take a look at [roping our customer's back in](http://media.giphy.com/media/8fE7VzqdcXvOw/giphy.gif) after they've canceled their account.